To study by demonstrating the osmosis process by potato osmometer.

 Q.2.
 What is the significance of osmosis?

 A.2.
 Osmosis maintains cell turgidity.
 It causes the transportation of nutrients and discharge of metabolic waste products.
-It preserves the interior environment of a living entity to maintain an equilibrium between the intercellular fluid levels and water.
+It preserves the interior environment of a living entity to maintain an equilibrium between the intracellular fluid levels and water.

 Q.3.
 What is diffusion?